Lake Pichola: Water quality

 According to a study carried out by the "Centre of Advanced Study in Geology", Punjab University, the water quality of the lake has a high sodium and Bicarbonate content, which is attributed to the continental weathering due to anthropogenic pressure (tourist influx), intense development activities in the basin area and untreated effluent from municipal and domestic sewage into the Lake.
 The semi arid conditions of the area, saline and alkaline soils/groundwater conditions and weathering of the silicate rock exposed in the drainage basin are assessed as the reasons for the supply of major ions.
-The report infers that The increase in phosphate loading and consequent depletion of silica suggests biological consumption of the latter.
+The report said that The increase in phosphate loading and consequent depletion of silica suggests biological consumption of the latter.
 The observed chemical data of the Pichola Lake was used to predict the mineral assemblages in the carbonate and aluminosilicate system.
 It demonstrates that calcite and dolomite are the possible minerals that are in equilibrium with the lake water system and that the lake water chemistry is in the range of stability of kaolinite The average of the pollution parameters recorded at random intervals during 2005-2006 as reported by the Rajasthan State Pollution Control Board in 2006 are: